-9. (1) As soon as practicable after the Registrar has completed any such list and notice, he shall publish the same by causing a copy of the list and notice to be posted in a conspicuous place at or near the door, or one of the doors, of the Court House and in such other place or places as the Governor in Council may direct.

-(2) When the list and notice are published by copies being posted as aforesaid, the copies shall be kept posted until after the list has been revised as hereinafter provided.
+- 9. (1) As soon as practicable after the Registrar has completed any such list and notice, he shall publish the same by causing a copy of the list and notice to be posted in a conspicuous place at or near the door, or one of the doors, of the Court House and in such other place or places as the Governor acting on the advice of Cabinet may direct.
+(Amended by Act 9 of 2011) - (2) When the list and notice are published by copies being posted as aforesaid, the copies shall be kept posted until after the list has been revised as hereinafter provided.